 We are currently the only appellation in Italy requiring that the wine be bottled with a 100% of a single varietal, in our case Sangiovese, and people with power are trying to change the rules so they can blend other varietals into their wines.

 We are fighting against this because a DOC should be linked to tradition and should guarantee you are getting a product that is unique to where it was produced and that can't be found elsewhere.

 What's your take on the whole "natural wine" debate?

-I believe in natural wine producing because I believe this is going to make a better wine.
-I personally refer to myself as a natural wine producer: I don't like to say organic or biodynamic because I find these terms are often misleading.
+I believe in natural wine because I believe this is going to make a better wine.
+I personally refer to myself as a natural wine producer.
+I don't like to say "organic" or "biodynamic" because I find these terms are often misleading.
 At least when I say I make natural wine, people more or less have a grasp of what I mean by that.
 I know it's difficult to define because many natural wine producers work very differently, but there is definitely a synergy and a like-mindedness that can be tasted in these wines.

 What do you like to drink?

 Everyday I try different wines.
 I meet a lot of producers and get to exchange bottles so I'm always discovering something new.

 I'm a big fan of Loire wines: for me there is a real charm in all the different varietals available and and numerous expressions of terroir.

 This visit at Campi di Fonterenza took place in April, 2013.

 Words by Jules Dressner, photos by Maya Pedersen.